vizicist/palette/doc/building.md

 - Use the github desktop (or CLI if you prefer) to clone this repo: https://github.com/vizicist/palette.git into into this directory:
-	%USERPROFILE%\Documents\Github\palette
+	%USERPROFILE%\Github\palette
-  That may take a while, and you can continue on to the next steps while that cooks.
+   may take a while, and you can continue on to the next steps while that cooks.

 - In your Environment Variables:
-	- Add %USERPROFILE%\Documents\Github\palette\scripts to your PATH
+	- Add %USERPROFILE%\Github\palette\scripts to your PATH
  	- Add C:\Program Files\Git\bin to your PATH
 	- Add C:\Program Files\Git\usr\bin to your PATH
  	- Add %USERPROFILE%\mingw64\bin to your PATH (adjust path if installed elsewhere)
 	- Add the following new environment variables:
 ```
  PALETTE=C:\Program Files\Palette
- PALETTE_SOURCE=%USERPROFILE%\Documents\Github\palette
- PALETTE_DATA_PATH=%USERPROFILE%\Documents\Github\palette\data_omnisphere
+ PALETTE_SOURCE=%USERPROFILE%\Github\palette
 ```

-	Not sure whether %USERPROFILE%\Documents\Github\palette\SenselLib\x64 is needed, it depends on how you execute things during development.
+Not sure whether %USERPROFILE%\Github\palette\SenselLib\x64 is needed, it depends on how you execute things during development.

 - Install Go version 1.19 or later from https://golang.org/dl/